-- Receive applications for Sectigo Certificates in accordance with this CPS. - Perform all verification actions prescribed by the Sectigo validation procedures and this CPS. - Receive, verify and relay to Sectigo all requests for revocation of a Sectigo Certificate in accordance with the Sectigo revocation procedures and the CPS. - Act according to relevant laws and regulations.
+- Receive applications for Sectigo Certificates in accordance with this CPS. - Perform all verification actions prescribed by the Sectigo validation procedures and this CPS. - Receive, verify and relay to Sectigo all requests for revocation of a Sectigo Certificate in accordance with the Sectigo revocation procedures and the CPS. - Abide by all laws, rules and regulations applicable to performance of their duties as an RA.